ibm-cloud-docs/openshift/openshift_clusters.md

     </tr>
     <tr>
     <td><code>--workers <em>&lt;number&gt;</em></code></td>
     <td>Specify the number of worker nodes to include in the cluster.
-Note that you must have at least 2 worker nodes per zone in each worker pool to run the default OpenShift components.</td>
+Note that you must have at least 2 worker nodes per cluster to run the default OpenShift components.</td>
     </tr>
     <tr>
     <td><code>--pod-subnet</code></td>